-Our WhyNot Farm locations in North Carolina and Tennessee raise and breed North American Cashmere Goats.
+Our WhyNot Farm in Tennessee raises and breeds North American Cashmere Goats.
 Cashmere goats are relatively new to the United States, with over 60% of the world’s cashmere being produced in the East.
-Cashmere goats were in imported into the US from Australian in the late 80s and is a new and rising industry.
+Cashmere goats were imported into the US from Australian in the late 80s and are a new and rising industry.

 Other than being raised for their fine fibers, cashmere goats have additional breeding benefits